 Spoonfuls of Speculoos

-Speculoos biscuits, most notably sold ’round the world under the Biscoff brand, are the perfect accompaniment to a hot cup of coffee or chocolat chaud (hot chocolate).
-You’ll know this familiar taste from having these biscuits on airlines or with a hot drink at hair salons – it’s a brown sugar/caramel-flavoured biscuit and there’s lots of slightly different variations across Benelux and Germany.
+Speculoos biscuits, most notably sold ’round the world under the Biscoff brand, are the perfect accompaniment to a hot cup of coffee or chocolat chaud.
+You’ll know this familiar taste from having these biscuits served on airlines or alongside a hot drink at hair salons – it’s a brown sugar/caramel-flavoured biscuit and there’s lots of slightly different variations across Benelux and Germany.

 Bargain hunt at Place du Jeu de Balle in the Marolles